 You should be certain about all of these matters some time before the day.
 The person who invited you ought to be able to obtain the answers for you.

 Not long before the actual day you begin the physical preparations.
 There may be a requirement for a jacket, collar and tie (or equivalent).
 It is a good idea to make a list of what will be required.
 I give below a sample list which you may adapt.

 A Licence to Kill Game is no longer needed in any part of the United Kingdom.
 However, in Northern Ireland a separate approval from the local police is necessary; this may take some weeks to arrange.
-It is sensible to have plenty of public liability insurance cover; most shooting people have this as a membership benefit from GunsOnPegs or the British Association for Shooting and Conservation, the Clay Pigeon Shooting Association or the Countryside Alliance.
+You must have public liability insurance which is available through GunsOnPegs by clicking here.
 As you will be taking your gun outside its normal zone it would be wise to have your Shotgun Certificate with you or at least a photocopy of it.

 Every shoot should begin with a briefing.
 It may begin with a jocular remark such as, “Anyone not here, speak out”, but it is a serious matter.
 Here you will learn what is going to happen on the day.
 Any local rules such as signals to load and unload will be explained.
 You will be reminded about safety.